ory/oathkeeper/docs/docs/pipeline/authn.md

     with `header` or `query_parameter`
 - `introspection_request_headers` (object, optional) - Additional headers to add
   to the introspection request
+- `cache` (object, optional) - Enables caching of incoming tokens
+  - `enabled` (bool, optional) - Enable the cache, will use exp time of token to determine when to evict from cache.
+Defaults to false.
+  - `ttl` (string) - Can override the default behaviour of using the token exp time, and specify a set time to live for the token in the cache.

 ```yaml
 # Global configuration file oathkeeper.yml